Quantum B\"uchi Automata: Introduction

 \section{Introduction}

-As acceptors for infinite words (i.e. $\omega$-words), B\"{u}chi automata \cite{Buc62} are widely applied in model-checking, program analysis and verification, reasoning about infinite games and decision problems for various logics.
-Many variants of B\"{u}chi automata have been defined in the literature, with acceptance conditions different from the original one in \cite{Buc62} (e.g. Muller, Rabin and Street conditions \cite{Tho90}).
-More recently, probabilistic generalisations of B\"{u}chi automata and other $\omega$-automata have been systematically studied in \cite{Bai05, Bai12}.
+As acceptors for infinite words (i.e., $\omega$-words), B\"{u}chi automata \cite{Buc66} are widely applied in model-checking, program analysis and verification, reasoning about infinite games and decision problems for various logics.
+Many variants of B\"{u}chi automata have been defined in the literature, with acceptance conditions different from the original one in \cite{Buc66}, e.g., Muller, Rabin and Street conditions (cf. \cite{Tho90}).
+More recently, probabilistic generalizations of B\"{u}chi automata and other $\omega$-automata have been systematically studied in \cite{BG05, BGB12}.

-In quantum computing, quantum automata over finite words were introduced almost 20 years ago and have been extensively studied since then; see for example \cite{Kon97, Amb98, Moo00, Bro}.
-To the best of our knowledge, however, quantum automata over infinite words were only very briefly considered in \cite{Ruk09, Dze} where B\"{u}chi, Street and Rabin acceptance conditions were defined.
-The only result obtained in \cite{Ruk09} is an example $\omega$-language accepted by a $2$-way quantum automaton but not by any $1$-way quantum automaton, and in our opinion, the definition of quantum B\"{u}chi automata given in \cite{Ruk09, Dze} is problematic (see Subsection \ref{alt-QBA}).
+In quantum computing, quantum automata over finite words were introduced more than 20 years ago and have been extensively studied since then; see for example \cite{KW97, AF98, MC00, BP02}.
+But quantum automata over infinite words have only very briefly been considered in the literature.
+The B\"{u}chi, Street and Rabin acceptance conditions for quantum automata were defined in \cite{RKMS+13, DB10}.
+The only result obtained in \cite{RKMS+13} is an example $\omega$-language accepted by a $2$-way quantum automaton but not by any $1$-way quantum automaton.
+Furthermore, an $\omega$-language $\rbra*{a^m b}^\omega$ that can be efficiently recognized by a $1$-way quantum automaton under the almost sure semantics was given in \cite{GPA15}, and Bhatia and Kumar \cite{BK19} examined the relationships between quantum B\"{u}chi, Muller, Rabin and Streett automata over $\omega$-words and their closure properties.
+However, in our opinion, the definition of quantum B\"{u}chi automata given in \cite{RKMS+13, DB10} is problematic (see Section \ref{sec:cmp} for a detailed discussion).

-The overall aim of this paper is to properly define the notion of quantum B\"{u}chi automata and systematically study their fundamental properties, with the expectation that the results obtained here can serve as the mathematical tools needed in the areas like model-checking quantum systems \cite{GNP06, Gay08, FengYY13, Ying14, FengHTZ15}, semantics and verification of quantum programs and quantum cryptographic protocols \cite{BJ04, CMS, Ugo14, FDJY07, Hasuo11, Selinger14, Selinger04, Staton15, Ying11, Ying13, Ying16, Ant16} and analysis of quantum games \cite{Eisert, Meyer, Watrous, Zhang}.
+The overall aim of this paper is to properly define the notion of quantum B\"{u}chi automata and systematically study their fundamental properties, with the expectation that the results obtained here can serve as the mathematical tools needed in the areas like model-checking quantum systems \cite{YF21}, semantics and verification of quantum programs \cite{Yin16}, and analysis of quantum games \cite{EWL99, Mey99, GW07, Zha12}.